bvmensvoort/LoRaSoundkit/README.md

 ```

 #### Monochrome OLED library
-For the TTGO board, download the libraries below and put them in your [Arduino-path]\libraries
+For the TTGO board, download the libraries below and put them in your [Arduino-path]\libraries or use the Library Manager `Adafruit SSD1306` and `Adafruit GFX Library`.
 ```
 https://github.com/adafruit/Adafruit_SSD1306
 https://github.com/adafruit/Adafruit-GFX-Library
 ```

 #### Arduino FFT
-I used the https://www.arduinolibraries.info/libraries/arduino-fft library.
+I used the https://www.arduinolibraries.info/libraries/arduino-fft library, in the Library Manager: `ArduinoFFT`.
 The two files “arduinoFFT.h” and arduinoFFT.ccp” are already in your .ino main directory

+#### Optional for debugging: LibPrintf
+When debugging code and using the Serial Monitor, you need `LibPrintf` to display debug messages.

 ## Config file
 In the config.h some parameters are defined.